 Up to half (135) of your 270 supervision hours can be group supervision and the other half must be individual (including “dyadic individual,” i.e. no more than 2 supervisees in one supervisory session).

 Up to 180 of your 270 supervision hours can be with an approved supervisor for any licensed mental health profession or a certified psychoanalyst, but at least 90 hours must be under a Licensed Clinical Pastoral Therapist who was an AAPC Fellow or Diplomate, or who has completed supervisory training (these supervisors are noted in purple on the TNAPT Membership Listing).

-3. While acquiring your supervision, you’ll need to take a national exam of your choice– either the Marital & Family Therapy Examination, or both the NCE and NCMHCE (National Counselor Examination and National Clinical Mental Health Counseling Examination), or the EPPP (Examination for Professional Practice in Psychology), or the National Social Work Exam (at the highest clinical level).
+3. While acquiring your supervision, you’ll need to take a national exam of your choice– either the Marital & Family Therapy Examination, or the NCMHCE (National Clinical Mental Health Counseling Examination), or the EPPP (Examination for Professional Practice in Psychology), or the National Social Work Exam (at the highest clinical level).

 4. Once you’ve met the three requirements above, you can complete an application online and will be asked to submit a checklist of documents including:

 - Verification of supervised experience (270 hours of supervision of 1400 hours of client sessions), including your academic practicum/internship,

 - Two letters attesting to your moral character and professional ethics,

 - A notarized Declaration of Citizenship form, &